 - the arrangements that have previously and currently been in place for the child and how those arrangements have worked or not worked for the child;

 - the child’s ability to cope with living in a shared care arrangement and the impact on the child;

 - the capacity and capability of each of the child’s parents;

 - all of the ‘best interests of the child’ factors contained in Section 60CC of the Family Law Act 1975.

 If it is not appropriate for a Child to spend equal time with each parent, then the Court must next consider a Child spending substantial and significant time with a parent under (section 65DAA(2c) Family Law Act).

-We also have the following Fact Sheets which will provide you with more information on this topic:
+We also have the following Fact Sheets which will provide you with even more essential general information on this topic: